danielpeter/specfem3d/07_adjoint_simulations.md

     4. Also note that since time-reversal is done in the code itself, no explicit time-reversing is needed for the preparation of the adjoint sources, i.e., the adjoint sources are in the same forward time sense as the original recorded seismograms.

 2.  **Set the related parameters and run the adjoint simulation** In the `DATA/Par_file`, set the two related parameters to be `SIMULATION_TYPE = 2` and `SAVE_FORWARD = .false.`.
-More conveniently, use the scripts `utils/change_simulation_type.pl` to modify the `Par_file` automatically (`change_simulation_type.pl -a`).
+More conveniently, use the scripts `utils/change_simulation_type.pl` to modify the `DATA/Par_file` automatically (`change_simulation_type.pl -a`).
 Then run the solver to launch the adjoint simulation.

 3.  **Collect the seismograms at the original source location**

     After the adjoint simulation has completed successfully, collect the seismograms from `LOCAL_PATH`.

-    - These adjoint seismograms are recorded at the locations of the original earthquake sources given by the `DATA/CMTSOLUTION` file, and have names of the form `NT.S?????.S??.sem` for the six-component strain tensor (`SNN,SEE,SZZ,SNE,SNZ,SEZ`) at these locations, and
-      `NT.S?????.BX?.sem` for the three-component displacements (`BXN,BXE,BXZ`) recorded at these locations.
+    - These adjoint seismograms are recorded at the locations of the original earthquake sources given by the `DATA/CMTSOLUTION` file, and have names of the form `NT.S?????.S??.sem` for the six-component strain tensor (`SNN,SEE,SZZ,SNE,SNZ,SEZ`) at these locations, and `NT.S?????.BX?.sem` for the three-component displacements (`BXN,BXE,BXZ`) recorded at these locations.

     - `S?????` denotes the source number; for example, if the original `CMTSOLUTION` provides only a point source, then the seismograms collected will start with `S00001`.